crhansbury/vopmembership/README.md

 The goal of this application is to make the suspension of members going on leave simple by issuing one or two commands.
 This will be reflected in the spreadsheet by moving the Inactive Member from the Active Members sheet to the Inactive Members sheet, keeping the application from populating choir documents with suspended member information.
 This should make it easy to keep track of unique member IDs, as well as ease the transition back into active membership after going on leave for one or more semesters.

+The application will automatically send an email to the user when they have been moved either to or from the Active Members sheet.

 ### Member Information Change

 Personal information can change at any time, including address, name, pronouns, roles, and phone numbers.

+UPDATE 5/12/2023: Nametag creation has been removed from the scope of this project due to time constraints.
 The goal of this application is to make changing membership information easy with user prompting.
 The member should be automatically sent an email when information changes, as well as new documentation depending on the change (ex: new nametag if there is a name change).

 Additionally, an email should be sent to every current (not suspended) member at the beginning of each semester prompting each member to review their membership information and take action if there is out-of-date information.

 ## Security

+UPDATE 5/12/2023: Password protecting the script has been moved from the scope of this project due to time constraints.

+### Protecting PII
+When sending the emails, this script uses SMTP over TLS to encrypt the information in the emails as they contain sensitive PII (Personal Identifiable Information).
+Additionally, the password for the email address used to send the emails is hidden in an environment variable on the local machine to prevent this sensitive information from being posted on GitHub.
+Finally, the sample data in the spreadsheets used for development and posted on GitHub to not contain the information of any real people.

 There are many security concerns around having permission to add or modify information in the membership database.
 To start, the application should be locked behind a username and password to be held only by the memberhsip administrator of the choir.
 This basic security measure will help keep confidential information from being accessed by unauthorized users, and will keep anyone from changing the information in the database without permission.